ImgBotApp/InternetNL/detail/mail/dnssec/mx-exists/verdict/bad_en.md

-Your mail server domain (MX) is insecure, because it is *not* DNSSEC signed.
+One or more of your mail server domains (MX) are insecure, because they are *not* DNSSEC signed.